Can a UTI Cause Abdominal Pain?

 Alcohol, caffeinated drinks, carbonated beverages, and spicy foods are the most common types of substances that irritate the bladder.

 It has been discovered that both caffeine and alcohol can cause an increase in bladder spasms, which can make the pain associated with a UTI even more severe.
-And both men and women who increased their consumption of coffee or soda had a higher risk of developing symptoms of a urinary tract infection (UTI).
+Both men and women who increased their consumption of coffee or soda had a higher risk of developing symptoms of a urinary tract infection (UTI).

 Take Over-The-Counter Pain Relief

-Pain relievers available over-the-counter, such as ibuprofen, naproxen, and Tylenol, can help alleviate the discomfort associated with urinary tract issues.
+Pain relievers available over the counter, such as ibuprofen, naproxen, and Tylenol, can help alleviate the discomfort associated with urinary tract issues.

 What Else Could Be Causing Your Stomach Pain?

-It is essential to remember that cramping and pain in your lower abdomen can be brought on by a variety of different medical conditions besides just urinary tract issues.
+It is essential to remember that cramping and pain in your lower abdomen can be brought on by a variety of different medical conditions besides urinary tract issues.
 The following are some examples of conditions that can cause pain or cramping in the abdominal region:

 • Sexually transmitted infections (STIs)